Cherreads

 Blue arcane power started spreading all over his body, and in the next second, he was gone.

-Alia expected to fall and break both legs with Ahrden not being there to help her, but she was surprised yet again when she started descending at a slow, comfortable pace until her boots softly touched the ground.
+Alia expected to fall and break both legs with Ahrden no longer there to help her, but she was surprised yet again when she started descending at a slow, comfortable pace until her boots softly touched the ground.
 Afterwards, however, she immediately buckled over, falling to her knees as all the unnatural location changes took the better of her.
-The first-time sensation of teleporting combined with the feeling of falling and the multiple jugs of ale she'd drank caused her to revisit an experience she had not had the pleasure of in a very long time.
+The first-time sensation of teleporting, combined with the feeling of falling and the multiple jugs of ale she'd drunk, caused her to revisit an experience she had not had the pleasure of in a very long time.

 Alia threw up.